Ortus-Solutions/ContentBox/tests/readme.md

 We leverage **CommandBox** to build ColdBox and its libraries.
 You can download it from our main website here: http://www.ortussolutions.com/products/commandbox.

 ### Install Dependencies
-Once CommandBox is install go into the root of the project and type: `box install`.
+Once CommandBox is installed go into the root of the project and type: `box install`.
 This will download all required dependencies and test dependencies for you.

 ### Startup Test Server
 Startup the test server via the following command: `box server start`.
 This will startup a server that you can use for development, hacking and testing.

-> **Note:** The server will start in a specific port, make sure you take note of it.
+> **Note:** The server will start in a specific port (currently `8589`), make sure you take note of it.

 ### Create Testing Datasource